All Too Well: Impact and legacy

-Often dubbed as Swift's magnum opus, "All Too Well" is hailed by music critics, fans and journalists as the best song in Swift's discography, citing the vivid songwriting that evokes deep emotional engagement.
+Often dubbed as Swift's magnum opus, "All Too Well" has been hailed by music critics, fans and journalists as the best song in Swift's discography, citing the vivid songwriting that evokes deep emotional engagement.
 Sheffield commented, "No other song does such a stellar job of showing off her ability to blow up a trivial little detail into a legendary heartache."

 Listicles

 The song featured on many publications' lists of the best songs from the 2010s decade, including Rolling Stone (5th), Uproxx (10th), Stereogum (24th), and Pitchfork (57th).
 It featured in unranked 2010s-decade-end lists by Time and Parade, and at number 13 on NPR's readers' poll for the best songs of the same decade.
 Sheffield ranked "All Too Well" first on his 2010s-decade-end list.
-Rolling Stone placed "All Too Well" at number 29 of its 2018 list of the 100 Greatest Songs of the Century So Far, and 69 on its list 2020 revision of the 500 Greatest Songs of All Time.
+Rolling Stone placed "All Too Well" at number 29 of its 2018 list of the 100 Greatest Songs of the Century So Far, and 69 on its list 2021 revision of the 500 Greatest Songs of All Time.
 In 2021, Sheffield placed the song at number one on his ranking of 206 Taylor Swift songs.
-In a list titled "The 25 Musical Moments That Defined the First Quarter of the 2020s", Billboard described "All Too Well (10 Minute Version)" as the "crown jewel" of Red (Taylor’s Version) and one of 2021's "biggest cultural hits".
+In a list titled "The 25 Musical Moments That Defined the First Quarter of the 2020s", Billboard described "All Too Well (10 Minute Version)" as the "crown jewel" of Red (Taylor's Version) and one of 2021's "biggest cultural hits".
 In 2022, Billboard named "All Too Well (10-Minute Version)" the best breakup song of all time.